squizzster/sql_hex_to_id_to_hex_secure_library/README.md

-Absolutely.
-Here’s the rewritten version as **one coherent website page**, with the SQL argument as the spine and versioning baked into the model instead of bolted on.
+`Absolutely.
+Here’s the rewritten version as **one coherent website page**, with the SQL argument as the spine and versioning baked into the model instead of bolted on.`:

 ---